Frankfurt corridor into the US

 What this corridor does not include.

 These belong with German counsel who specialise in US entry, and with US counsel on the American side.
-The firm works inside the parameters they set.
-When a marketing decision carries legal or tax implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal or tax implications, GMA flags it and defers before execution.

 Frequently asked.

 Frankfurt runs on precision, technical depth, DIN and ISO accreditation, and multi-decade reputation inside the German industrial-financial cluster.
 American buyers filter on category anchor, outcome claim, and US peer set before anything else.
-German precision register that signals seriousness in Frankfurt reads as process avoidance and missing commercial claim to a US procurement reader.
-The firm does not change at the border.
-The reader does.
-The correction is register translation, not identity replacement.
+German precision register that signals seriousness in Frankfurt lands as process avoidance and missing commercial claim to a US procurement buyer.
+GMA does not change at the border.
+The buyer does.
+The correction is buyer-language translation, not identity replacement.

-Industrials, engineering-commercial firms, infrastructure operators, financial-services-adjacent providers, and Mittelstand B2B principals.
-The firm also works with Frankfurt-based fiduciaries and advisors introducing international principals to US operators.
-Fit is confirmed in discovery, not in published sector lists.
+Industrials, engineering-commercial firms, infrastructure operators, financial-services-adjacent providers, and Mittelstand B2B owners.
+GMA also works with Frankfurt-based fiduciaries and specialists introducing international client companies to US operators.
+Fit is checked against the concrete US move, not published sector lists.

-No. German GmbH or AG formation, BaFin licensing, US LLC or C-corp formation, L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, and US banking introductions are handled by the principal's German counsel and US counsel.
-The firm designs US marketing architecture inside the structure counsel has already put in place.
+No. German GmbH or AG formation, BaFin licensing, US LLC or C-corp formation, L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, and US banking introductions are handled by the owner's German counsel and US counsel.
+GMA builds the US website, deck, proof, and follow-up around the legal and tax structure counsel already chose.

-No. The firm does not pay referral commissions to Frankfurt lawyers, tax advisors, or trust officers who introduce principals.
-Introductions are revenue-neutral.
-The fiduciary retains the relationship with the principal.
-The firm delivers the US-facing work inside the structure the fiduciary already manages.
+No. GMA does not pay referral fees to Frankfurt lawyers, tax specialists, or trust officers who introduce client companies.
+Introductions carry no referral fee.
+The fiduciary retains the relationship with the owner.
+GMA builds the US-facing website, deck, proof, and follow-up around the structure the specialist already manages.
 Fiduciary introductions route through partnerships@globalmarketing.agency.

 Further on Frankfurt and the DACH corridor.